conorH22/Connect-4-game/README.md

 ## Game Instructions

-Use your mouse to put red pieces into the board.\nYour goal is to get four of them in a row \nvertically, horizontally or diagonally
+Use your mouse to put red pieces into the board.
+Your goal is to get four of them in a row vertically, horizontally or diagonally

 ## Getting started